Madhuarvind/FinWiseAi/docs/technical-design-document.md

 [Stage 2: LLM Re-Ranker] -> [Stage 3: Parallel XAI Enrichment] -> (Enriched Transaction)
 ```

-1.  **Stage 1: Confidence-Conditioned Pipeline (CCP):** A simulated, fast, rule-based engine first provides a confidence score.
+1.  **Stage 1: Confidence-Conditioned Pipeline (CCP):** A simulated, fast, local classifier first provides a confidence score.
 If the score is high (e.g., ≥ 95%), the transaction is categorized instantly and cheaply.
 2.  **Stage 2: Adaptive LLM Re-Ranker:** For low-confidence transactions, the system automatically routes the task to a powerful Gemini-based LLM.
 This **"LLM as a fallback"** model ensures high accuracy for ambiguous cases without incurring LLM costs for every transaction.
 3.  **Stage 3: Parallel XAI & Enrichment Flows:** Once a classification is determined, the client triggers a suite of parallel Genkit flows to generate explainability data (token attributions, counterfactuals, etc.).
 This parallelization prevents a single long-running process from blocking the delivery of insights to the user.